-Golfport Rehabilitation Center Fails to Protect Resident at High Risk for Falls
+Golfport Rehabilitation Center Abuse Lawsuits & Citations: Failure to Protect Resident at High Risk for Falls

 When residents experience falls in nursing homes, careful plans need to be made in order to ensure future falls are prevented.
 These plans, or interventions, must be documented in a care plan so all staff members know how to protect each resident.
 In many cases, these interventions include providing fall mats or additional equipment that will help a resident move around their room.